Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Feature Ranking Performance Simulations

-Following the simulation setup discussed in Sections \ref{subsec:sim_set_up} and \ref{subsec:classification_results}, we provide the results for all datasets and regression functions in the classification setting.
-We show the results for all datasets under the linear response in Figure \ref{fig:reg_linear_appendix}, the LSS response in Figure \ref{fig:reg_lss_appendix}, the polynomial interaction response in Figure \ref{fig:reg_hier_poly_appendix}, and the linear $+$ LSS response in Figure \ref{fig:reg_linear_lss_appendix}.
-All regression functions in the classification setting were passed through the logistic link function to ensures that the responses are binary.
+\paragraph{Classification Simulations.} Following the simulation setup from Sections \ref{subsec:sim_set_up} and \ref{subsec:classification_results}, we provide the results for all datasets and regression functions in the classification setting.
+We show the results for all datasets under the linear, LSS, polynomial interaction, and linear $+$ LSS response functions in Figures~\ref{fig:class_linear_appendix} - \ref{fig:class_linear_lss_appendix}.
+All regression functions in the classification setting were passed through the logistic link function to obtain binary responses.